 Prof Sarah Lewis’s research is in medical imaging, specifically breast and lung cancer imaging.
 She has a primary focus in understanding how new technological imaging developments, such as Phase Contrast and Artificial Intelligence (AI), change the nature of radiology service provisions, such as screening programs, and the performance of the humans who use them.
 Sarah’s research translates laboratory findings into clinical practice through changes in behaviour of practitioners, such as radiologists and radiographers.

-Yun’s research includes exploring risk factors for cancer and innovative methods to improve the detection of early clinical indicators of malignancy on medical images.
-Her current work is around developing new test sets and she leads BREAST’s research and training activities in Vietnam.
+Yun’s research aims to exploring innovative algorithms to improve the detection of early clinical indicators of malignancy on medical images and a cost-effective method for clinicians, educators and medical students to build portable mammogram reading workstations that suit with the remote delivery of high-quality training and education.
+Her current work is focused on developing individualized mammogram training test sets and she also leads BREAST’s research and training activities in Vietnam.

 Dr Natacha Borecky has extensively worked the field of radiology with a special interest in Breast Imaging.
 She currently works for the Sydney Breast clinic and for BreastScreen NSW, TAS, NT and is the designated radiologist for BreastScreen NT and Norfolk.
-She has contributed in the creating the Gold Coast and Leura Test set for BREAST and participated in several study with The University of Sydney.
-Currently, she has completed the new NT test set which will be released this year.
+She has contributed in the creating the Gold Coast and Leura Test set for BREAST and participated in several studies with The University of Sydney.

 Patrick is an award-winning Professor of Medical Imaging Sciences and researcher with a focus on medical imaging optimisation and radiological perception.
 He co-directed BREAST from 2011-2019 and is now Chief Investigator on BREAST research projects.